Bimaristan: Function and organization

-Both men and women worked in these hospitals, including as physicians, but hospital staff had a worked in a range of professions.
+Both men and women worked in these hospitals, including as physicians, but hospital staff had work in a range of professions.
 Much like today's hospitals, they also relied on pharmacists, nurses, sanitary inspectors, supervising specialists, secretaries, and superintendents.
 The superintendents, or in Arabic, sa'ur, ensured that hospitals met certain standards in addition to managing the entire hospital institution.
 Pharmacists produced drugs as means for treatment of the hospitals' patients; they relied on a knowledge of chemistry, or Alchemia.

 Before the 10th century, hospitals operated throughout the day and closed at night.
-Later hospitals operated on a 24-hour basis.
+Later, hospitals operated on a 24-hour basis.
 Nonetheless, the practicing physicians worked a set number of hours with their salaries prescribed by law; the physicians were paid generously enough so as to retain their talent.
 Chief of staff physician, Jabril ibn Bukhtishu, was salaried 4.9 million Dirham; for comparison, a medical resident worked significantly longer hours salaried at 300 Dirham per month.

 Islamic hospitals attained their endowment through charitable donations or bequests, called a waqf.
 The legal documents establishing a waqf also set forth rules for how the hospital should be organized and operate in relation to the patient, stating that anyone could be admitted regardless of race, gender, or citizenship.
-Patients of all socioeconomic statuses would have had access to full treatment as all costs were borne by the hospital itself.
+Patients of all socioeconomic statuses would have had access to full treatment, as all costs were borne by the hospital itself.
 An example was the Al-Mansuri Hospital in Cairo, built under the orders of the Mamluk ruler of Egypt, Al-Mansur Qalawun.
 Its maximum capacity was around 8000 people and the annual endowment alone was said to be one-million Dirhams.
-The design was intended to accommodate various pathologies for both men and women as well as a pharmacy, a library, and lecture halls.
+The design was intended to accommodate various pathologies for both men and women, as well as a pharmacy, a library, and lecture halls.
 The lecture halls were used for regular meetings on the status of the hospital, lecturing residents, and staff as well.